And what best practices are there to follow?

 Airbnb is somewhat of a mild case in comparison to others though.

-Paris startup, Withings, was quietly chugging along as a consumer device company when Covid hit a few months back.
+Paris startup, Withings, was quietly chugging along as a consumer device company when Covid hit in 2020.

 Since then though, they’ve been focusing more on servicing doctors, hospitals and medical research programmes, who are all eager to take advantage of the heart monitoring data that a Withings smartwatch collects.

 And it’s a pivot that’s paid off – Withings have recently announced a $60M investment raise to power their growth even further.

 It’s a pivot that’s echoed by the meeting platform we’ve all come to know and love, Zoom!
 Now on the surface of it, Zoom didn’t pivot – they just took advantage of the Covid-inflicted situation.

 But actually, Zoom did pivot – they were used to targeting Enterprise companies (and actually suffering because of it due to the long sales cycles).